 Yes, there are a number of strategies for this.
 Ask your physical therapist for recommendations.

 Are there any limitations in activity when wearing the braces?

 No, the more active your child is, the greater the opportunity for the brace(s) to create change.
-The brace should not limit your child in doing any activity that they want.
-The more active your child is, the greater opportunity for the brace to create change.
-However, please refer to any recommendations from your doctor if your child has to follow any motion or activity restrictions.
+Certain activities such as swimming or skiing may not require brace wear and should be discussed with your orthotist.
+Please refer to your doctor if your child has to follow any motion or activity restrictions.